 Condenser Fan Motor Repair - Air Conditioners

-In straight air conditioners the air conditioner fan is used mainly in the summer or when the air conditioner is running.
+In straight air conditioners, the air conditioner fan is used mainly in the summer.
+Or when the air conditioner is running.
 During the winter this fan sits idle until the air conditioner is turned back on in the spring when temperatures begin to rise.

 This is a good reason to have air conditioning spring preventive maintenance performed by an HVAC professional.

-Condenser Fan Motor Repair – Heat Pumps
+Heat Pumps | Condenser Fan Motor Repair

 The heat pump condenser fan motor, on the other hand, sees run time during the winter because the heat pump motor needs to run to produce heat.
-The heat pump condenser fan motor, like the air conditioner motor, is direct drive to a propeller blade which pulls the air through the condensing unit coils.
+The heat pump condenser fan motor, like the air conditioner motor, is a direct drive to a propeller blade that pulls the air through the condensing unit coils.
 Sometimes, people will hear the heat pump unit running but the fan will not be turning.
-This is usually when the heat pumps kicks into defrost mode in the winter and should only be a temporary occurrence that only happens when the heat pump unit is in defrost mode.
+This is usually when the heat pump kicks into defrost mode in the winter and should only be a temporary occurrence that only happens when the heat pump unit is in defrost mode.

 A Closer Look: Learn more about electric motors used in HVAC

-Condenser Fan Motor Repair – Condensing Unit Fan Problems & Troubleshooting
+Condensing Unit Fan Problems & Troubleshooting | Condenser Fan Motor Repair

 Sometimes problems can develop with the condensing unit fan that needs the attention of an HVAC professional or sometimes a handy DIYer.

 Since the condensing unit fan is an electric motor and out in the open and subject to the weather and changing weather conditions including temperature extremes the condensing unit fan must be rugged and durable enough to handle these extremes including rain which can kill any motor quickly if water gets inside it.